 - Neuromuscular diseases, including multiple sclerosis and muscular dystrophy

-- Peripheral nerve injury or disorder, including carpal tunnel syndrome and trigeminal neuralgia
+- Peripheral nerve injury, including carpal tunnel syndrome and trigeminal neuralgia

 - Postherpetic neuralgia, or persistent pain following an episode of shingles

 - Psychological behaviors related to brain disease or dysfunction